sohaibdaoudi/V2G_TS_Project/README.md

     ```
     *(Replace `app.py` with the actual name of your main Streamlit script if different)*

-## 📊 Data

-* **Solar Irradiance:** Sourced from MeteoSource.com for Meknès, Morocco.
-Stored in `Datasets/Irradiation/`.
-* **Residential Load:** Generated data designed to be representative of typical household electricity consumption in Morocco.
-The generation methodology can be found in `Notebooks/`.
-Stored in `Datasets/Load_Profiles/`.

 ## 🙏 Acknowledgements

 * This project adapts and builds upon the concepts demonstrated in the "24-hour Simulation of a Vehicle-to-Grid (V2G) System" example provided by MathWorks for MATLAB & Simulink.
 We thank MathWorks for making such examples available to the community.
 You can find the original simulation concept [here](https://www.mathworks.com/help/sps/ug/24-hour-simulation-of-a-vehicle-to-grid-v2g-system.html)